Indian Institutes of Technology: Undergraduate education degrees

 The Bachelor of Technology (BTech) degree is the most common undergraduate degree in the IITs in terms of student enrollment, although Bachelor of Science (BS) degree, dual degrees integrating Master of Science or Master of Arts are also offered.
 The BTech course is based on a 4-year program with eight semesters, while the Dual Degree and Integrated courses are 5-year programs with ten semesters.
-In all IITs, the first year of BTech and Dual Degree courses are marked by a common course structure for all the students, though in some IITs, a single department introduction related course is also included.
+In all IITs, the first year of BTech and Dual Degree courses are marked by a common course structure for all the students, though in some IITs, a single department introduction-related course is also included.
 The common courses include the basics from most of the departments like Computers, Electronics, Mechanics, Chemistry, Electrical and Physics.
-At the end of first year (the end of first semester at IIT Madras, IIT Hyderabad, IIT Bhilai, IIT Palakkad, and IIT Roorkee), an option to change departments is given to meritorious students on the basis of their performance in the first two semesters.
+At the end of the first year (the end of the first semester at IIT Madras, IIT Bhilai, IIT Palakkad, and IIT Roorkee), an option to change departments is given to meritorious students based on their performance in the first two semesters.
 Few such changes ultimately take place as the criteria for them are usually strict, limited to the most meritorious students.
+Many IITs, such as IIT Bombay, IIT Hyderabad, IIT Kharagpur have abolished the practice of branch-change in order to reduce stress.
+Department-specific courses also begin earlier.

 From the second year onward, the students study subjects exclusively from their respective departments.
-In addition to these, the students have to take compulsory advanced courses from other departments in order to broaden their education.
-Separate compulsory courses from humanities and social sciences department, and sometimes management courses are also enforced.
+In addition to these, the students have to take compulsory advanced courses from other departments to broaden their education.
+Separate compulsory courses from humanities and social sciences departments, and sometimes management courses are also enforced.
 In the last year of their studies, most of the students are placed into industries and organisations via the placement process of the respective IIT, though some students opt out of this either when going for higher studies or when they take up jobs by applying to the companies directly.

+Certain IITs, such as IIT Kanpur, IIT Kharagpur, IIT Hyderabad and IIT Gandhinagar, offer students the option to pursue a double major degree, allowing them to graduate with majors in different disciplines.
+Most IITs also allow students to graduate with undergraduate minors (from a different discipline) and/or honours (from the same discipline as the major).